Chapter 7:

 I am the one who matters.

-That afternoon, in my room, Miki finally snapped.
+That afternoon, in my room, Miki finally broke into my room and snapped.

 “Miku,” she said, standing by my desk, voice tight, “You need to stop this nonsense.
 This will ruin your future."

-Her hands trembled, though she tried to hide it.
+Her hands fluttered, though she tried to hide them.
 “Miku, please.
 Think about what you’re doing.
-You don’t have to—”
+You don’t have to do-”

 “Stop pretending that you FUCKING CARE ABOUT ME!”
 I cut her off, my voice rising.
 “You only care about being the perfect girl.
 I’m done with all of that.
 I’m done playing your fucking game.”